How the Clapham alkali attack and manhunt for suspect Abdul Ezedi unfolded

 – 4pm

-There was a heightened police presence on Caledonian Road, as unmarked cars with blue sirens could be seen and police vehicles drove around the area.
+There was a heightened police presence on Caledonian Road, as unmarked cars with blue lights could be seen and police vehicles drove around the area.

 – 6pm